 - Be registered for at least one credit in each 12-month period.
-If you do not register for any credits for three consecutive terms you will considered inactive and must re-apply to the program.
-Readmission is not guaranteed and requires that you will meet current program requirements.
-You should not expect to receive guidance and direction from members of the faculty, check out books from the library, use inter-library loan, request on-line database searches or have a Network Authorization Account for computer usage unless you are registered. - Maintain a 3.0 or higher Quality Point Average (QPA; School requirement).
+If you do not register for any credits for three consecutive terms you will be considered inactive and must reapply to the program.
+Readmission is not guaranteed and requires that you meet current program requirements.
+You should not expect to receive guidance and direction from members of the faculty, check out books from the library, use inter-library loan, request on-line database searches, or have a Network Authorization Account for computer usage unless you are registered. - Maintain a 3.0 or higher Quality Point Average (QPA; School requirement).
 If you do not, the Educational Performance and Curriculum Committee (EPCC) will place you on probation.
-You will receive written information on how remove the probation. - Maintain a 3.3 or higher QPA (BCHS requirement).
+You will receive written information on how to remove the probation. - Maintain a 3.3 or higher QPA (BCHS requirement).
 The BCHS Doctoral Committee periodically reviews the progress of all doctoral students in the department.
-If you do not, of if you have a required course with a grade of B- or less, the Doctoral Committee will require you to meet with your advisor to devise a remediation strategy in writing.
+If you do not, or if you have a required course with a grade of B- or less, the Doctoral Committee will require you to meet with your advisor to devise a remediation strategy in writing.
+The strategy will vary, and may consist of additional readings, exercises, written pieces, or a new class, among other things.
+Your advisor will send an email to the Academic Administrator with the remediation strategy you agreed to.
 The Doctoral Committee may recommend modifications to the strategy.
-The Program Office will keep a copy of the strategy in your file.
+The Academic Administrator will keep a copy of the strategy in your file.
 The Doctoral Committee may recommend placing you in inactive status if you are not making appropriate progress in your academic program and have not followed the remedial strategy.
 This would require you to reapply to the program and take additional courses if recommended by the Doctoral Committee.